BartoszDadok/BartoszDadok/README.md

 ## My main project is a mobile application "Upoluj Promke", which is used by over 400 people every day:
 With this app people can find out which grocery stores have the best deals!
-**Upoluj Promke is written in React Native with Redux Toolkit and RTK query.
+**Upoluj Promke is written in React Native with TypeScript, Redux Toolkit and RTK query.
 Backend is written in NodeJs.**.
 I am not going to share the code of this app now on GitHub.

 **Upoluj Promke App is available in the Apple and Play stores:**